 But fear not:

 You don’t have to swap your chickpeas for chicken just yet.
 There’s still plenty of things you can do to stay on top of your vegan B12 and remain a healthy herbivore.
-Today we’re going to explore how to get B12 as a vegan, and some of the best natural sources.
+Today we’re going to explore how to get vitamin B12 for vegans, and some of the best natural sources.

 Let’s take a look!